OpenXiangShan/XiangShan-doc/docs/tutorials/reference.md

 ## Branch prediction

-- Seznec A, Michaud P. A case for (partially) tagged geometric history length branch prediction[J/OL].
-The Journal of Instruction-Level Parallelism, 2006, 8: 23. https://inria.hal.science/hal-03408381/.
+- Seznec, André, and Pierre Michaud.
+"A case for (partially) tagged geometric history length branch prediction."
+The Journal of Instruction-Level Parallelism 8 (2006): 23.